 overview

-As stated in the title, the latest version released in January 2023 has changed the behavior of the mysqldump --single-transaction option, so it cannot be run on Amazon RDS/Aurora.
+As the title suggests, the latest version released in January 2023 has changed the behavior when using the mysqldump --single-transaction option, so it cannot be run on Amazon RDS/Aurora.

 MySQL8.0.32